FAQ for Axon Server

 Q: What happened to the Standard and Enterprise editions of Axon Server?

 Answer: Back in 2023, we decided to phase out the Standard edition and replaced it with a single Axon Server JAR.
 This enabled our customers to easily upgrade to "Enterprise Features" without installing a different artifact.
+Please refer to our pricing page for more details.

 We love our active developer community.
 So developers can feel comfortable that our Axon Server Developer plan is and will always remain free.